07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

 - Request : none

-- Paramenters :
+- Parameters :

-1. wareshouse : filter warehouse stock by warehouse (required)
+1. warehouse : filter warehouse stock by warehouse (required)
 2. user : filter warehouses by the client of the user (required)
 3. sort : sort the values the only valid values are ASC and DESC, default is ASC
 4. sortColumn : select the value that sorts the list in this case name or user